CenturyLinkCloud/mdw/docs/_docs/designer/user-guide.md

 #### How to Use MDW Designer
-If you would like to create a new process from scratch,  refer to one of the following cookbooks hosted on CenturyLink's GitHub:
+If you would like to create a new process from scratch,  refer to one of the following cookbooks hosted in CenturyLink's GitHub repository:
 - [MicroservicesCookbook](http://centurylinkcloud.github.io/mdw/docs/guides/MicroservicesCookbook/)
 - [TomcatCookbook](http://centurylinkcloud.github.io/mdw/docs/guides/TomcatCookbook/)
 - [CloudFoundryCookbook](http://centurylinkcloud.github.io/mdw/docs/guides/CloudFoundryCookbook/)